 Regular, high-quality sleep is vital for overall health.
 Parasomnias are usually self-limiting, especially in young adults and kids.
 However if parasomnias are ongoing (especially in older adults) this can lead to poor quality (and quantity) sleep, which can affect your daily life and long-term health.
-Lack of sleep has been linked to heart problems Cureus “The Role of Circadian Misalignment due to Insomnia, Lack of Sleep, and Shift Work in Increasing the Risk of Cardiac Diseases: A Systematic Review” View Source and increases the risk Sleep Disorders and Sleep Deprivation: An Unmet Public Health Problem.
+Lack of sleep has been linked to Cureus “The Role of Circadian Misalignment due to Insomnia, Lack of Sleep, and Shift Work in Increasing the Risk of Cardiac Diseases: A Systematic Review” View Source and Sleep Disorders and Sleep Deprivation: An Unmet Public Health Problem.
 “Extent and Health Consequences of Chronic Sleep Loss and Sleep Disorders” View Source of diabetes, obesity, depression, and stroke.

 If you have a sleep drunk episode once a year, it’s not a big deal.
 “For most people, sleep drunkenness just causes some mild confusion and strange behavior—often providing a laugh for whoever is waking you up,” according to Walsh.
 However, if it happens more frequently and it’s starting to cause issues in your day-to-day life, you should see a specialist.
 If you have recurring parasomnias that cause multiple awakenings at night as an adult, doctors will often look for an underlying cause and may order a sleep study.
 This is required to make a diagnosis.